 So todays post actually starts yesterday, the day of my first little melt-down, that I talked about in my last post.
 It all went uphill from there.

 After realizing, that I have to stay in Glenwood for another day, as my resupply package is delayed, I get in touch with Jon Waterman, an author and adventurer who lives just outside of town.
 Over 10 years ago, he has also travelled down the Colorado River in a boat, along the same route I am taking now.
 But not only that, he has also written a book about this trip, just like I will write a book about mine.
-I had not previously known about him, but it was Bill Kight, of the history museum, who put us in touch.
+I had not previously known about him.
 Of course I have to get to know him.

 Jon agrees to meet up for Pizza, along with his teenage son, and offers to then give me ride out of town.
 I finally want to sleep outside and can’t wait to have fresh air instead of airconditioned heat around my nose, and the stars instead of white walls above my head.
 It will be cold, but at this point I really don’t care anymore, as long as I can be outside.
 I know my gear can handle the temperatures and I have never had a problem with low temps either.